AdiVarma27/AdiVarma27.github.io/_posts/2019-04-07-Neural Nets-Math & Implementation.md

 ![png](/images/post3/output_36_0.png)

-#### Deep Layered Neural Nets can now out perform better than human beings at classification tasks.
+#### Deep Layered Neural Nets can now outperform human beings at classification tasks.
 We are yet to tune all the hyper-parameters, use optimization techniques to help parameters converge faster, and also look at Convoluted/ Recurrent layers to improve performance.